Crude rout worsens, but bond funds remain confident

 Investors have withdrawn gobs of cash from these funds in recent months.
 After lagging at least 94 percent of peers last year, the funds are behind at least 76 percent of peers this month through Tuesday, according to Morningstar data.

-Fund managers maintain that low oil prices will lead companies to cut production, eventually driving prices back towards the $60-a-barrel level in coming years.
+Fund managers maintain that low oil prices will lead companies to cut production, eventually driving prices back toward the $60-a-barrel level in coming years.

 Michael Buchanan, head of global credit at Western Asset Management Co, said he pared energy investments in his Western Asset Short Duration High Income Fund in the fourth quarter of last year but still had 11.2 percent of the fund’s assets in high-yield energy companies, with 5 percent in high-yield E&P bonds, down from 12.7 percent and 7 percent in September.